megakilo/FreeRTOS-Sim/README.md

 # FreeRTOS-Sim
-FreeRTOS simulator for POSIX (Linux, Mac OS X or some OS with pthread and signal support)
+FreeRTOS simulator for POSIX (Linux, OS X or maybe other POSIX OS with pthread & signal support)

-The original simulator is developed by William Davy for FreeRTOS v5.3 included in the FreeRTOS package.
-I'm trying to keep the simulator working with the new FreeRTOS release as much as possible.
-Current FreeRTOS kernel version I have tested is v8.2.2 included in this repo.
+This work is based on the original simulator developed by William Davy for FreeRTOS v5.3 extracted from the official FreeRTOS release.
+The goal of the work is to make FreeRTOS simulator a seperate package that is easy to build & use and also to keep the simulator updated with newer FreeRTOS releases (v8.2.2 is the latest kernel tested and included in the repo).

 Directory description
-- Demo: builtin demo tasks from FreeRTOS
 - Source: FreeRTOS kernel and POSIX simulator source files
-- POSIX: main file and FreeRTOS settings header for the POSIX port
+- POSIX: the project directory that includes main() and FreeRTOS settings for the POSIX port
+- Demo: tested builtin demo tasks from the official FreeRTOS release